Aug 23, 2018

-In December of 2009, Cem Akin, MD, PhD, of Harvard Medical School and Brigham and Women’s Hospital contacted TMS about a unique opportunity for patients to provide input into the establishment and/or revision of the diagnostic criteria for mastocytosis and the disorders of mast cell activation.
+In December of 2009, Cem Akin, MD, PhD (then at Harvard Medical School and Brigham and Women’s Hospital and now at the University of Michigan), contacted TMS about a unique opportunity for patients to provide input into the establishment and/or revision of the diagnostic criteria for mastocytosis and the disorders of mast cell activation.
 He asked TMS to create a survey, based on a series of questions originally provided by Peter Valent, MD, of the Medical University of Vienna.
 Patients in Europe were invited to do a similar survey based on the same questions.

 A web-based survey was designed and implemented by TMS.
 Patients of all ages, or caregivers on the patients’ behalf, living in or outside the United States (U.S.), with cutaneous or systemic mastocytosis, mast cell activation syndrome or any other suspected mast cell disorder, were invited to complete the survey whether or not they were members of TMS.
 The survey was posted through the TMS website between April 15 and May 24, 2010.